open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 The table below describes what happens when two Values are compared.
 Value types are provided by the user of TQL.
 In this table, `int` refers to all integer types (int, int32, int64), and `float` similarly refers to both `float32` and `float64`.
 If numeric values are of different types, they are compared as the most general instance required (so `int32` and `int64` are compared as `int64`, while `int64` and `float64` are compared as `float64`), In addition, pointers to `bool`, `int` types, `float` types, and `string` are compared by first dereferencing the pointer.

+For all other types, only Equal and Not Equal are currently supported.

 Note that a nil pointer to a value type is equivalent (and therefore equal) to a nil value or another nil pointer.
 All nils compare equal even if they are of different base types (so a nil pointer to float64 is equal to a nil pointer to int32).